billcoding/binding/README.md

 # binding
-A binding model data source in Request writtern in Golang
+A binding model data source in Request written in Golang